 ADOT provides technical oversight as required based upon financial and project need.
-For significant construction projects, ADOT coordinates with district offices to provide oversight on construction projects.
-ADOT also contracts with a consultant to provide project management oversight when needed, especially on larger projects.
+For significant construction projects, ADOT coordinates with district offices to provide oversight on construction projects when staff are available.
+ADOT may also contract with a consultant to provide project management oversight when needed, especially on larger projects.